Haunted House Maintenance: A Behind-the-Scenes Look

 During the day, Eugster’s Farm Market in Stoughton, Wisconsin is a bustling, family-owned farm where visitors can pet animals, pick pumpkins, buy locally-grown produce and learn about life on the farm.
 But once the sun goes down, Eugster’s Farm Market becomes something far more terrifying.
 It is home to Screamin’ Acres, an award-winning haunted attraction known for its terrifying props, nighttime cornfield trail and talented crew of 95 actors.

 Jacob Eugster, owner and operator of Screamin’ Acres, knew from a young age that he wanted to open a haunted attraction at his family’s farm.
 In 2011, Eugster pursued his entrepreneurial passion and established Screamin’ Acres.
-Today, the experience consists of four attractions totalling over 24,000 square feet, and has been voted “Best Wisconsin Haunt” four years in a row by Wisconsin Frights.
+Today, the experience consists of four attractions totaling over 24,000 square feet, and has been voted “Best Wisconsin Haunt” four years in a row by Wisconsin Frights.

 Eugster says that Screamin’ Acres takes many precautions to ensure the safety of actors and visitors from the moment they arrive to when they leave the haunt.